szeidman/brewery/README.md

 * Ruby version: ruby 2.3.3p222

 * To use: Run bundle install and rake db:migrate.
-For Facebook OAuth integration you will need a key and secret from Facebook's developers site.
+For Github OAuth integration you will need a key and secret from Github's developer settings.

 * MIT License